isc-projects/kea/doc/sphinx/arm/install.rst

    An alternative approach to avoiding running Kea with root privileges assumes instructing Kea to use non-privileged (greater than 1024) posts and redirecting traffic.
 This, however, will work only for relayed traffic.
 This approach in general is considered experimental and not tested enough for deployment in production environment.
-Use with care!
+Use with caution!

 To use this approach, configure the server to listen on other non privileged port (eg: 1547